Official pride flag and general flag etiquette

 Dark Blue - 7687C

 Purple - 2587C

 Light Blue - 0821C

 Option 1: 3’ x 6’ interior flags which are the rope and toggle style, but with a header and no toggle

 Option 2: flag with the sleeve style (flag is slipped over the pole (1” or 1 ¼” diameter) and usually attached with a leather tab that hooks onto a loop)

 For exterior use: rope and toggle style as well as a flag with reinforced stitching along all sides

 - Size: 3’ x 6’, 4.5’ x 9’, 6’ x 12’ or larger depending on the height of the flag pole

 - Confirm the preferred size with the company doing the installation and whether extra reinforcement or webbing are required as they have to use special cabling and anchors to secure it to the walls.

-For further information regarding flag protocols, please consult Heritage Canada.
+For further information regarding flag protocols, please consult Canadian Heritage.